 The Brother MFC-L2750DW is an all-in-one monochrome laser printer.
 It's compatible with Brother's TN730 (regular), TN760 (high-yield), and TN770 (super high-yield) toner cartridges.
 The scanner has an automatic document feeder and supports single-pass duplex scanning.
 Its connectivity options include USB, Wi-Fi, and Ethernet, and it's compatible with Brother's iPrint&Scan mobile companion app.
 This printer has many variants with slightly different features and performance, including the Brother MFC-L2690DW, MFC-L2710DW, and MFC-L2730DW.
-You can see the differences between the variants here.

 The Brother MFC-L2750DW is a good option if you only print black and white documents, but it isn't ideal if you plan on printing photos or color documents since it's a monochrome laser printer.
 Its wide connectivity options include USB, Wi-Fi, and Ethernet, making it easy for every household member to access the printer.
 It has a feature-rich scanner with an automatic document feeder and single-pass duplex scanning capability, and it produces amazing scans, which is great for digitizing photos.
 Its toner cartridge yields a large number of prints, so you won't need to replace it often, and it's relatively cheap, so your maintenance cost remains low.